 On this trip, I sat next to a smuggler on a bus leaving Belarus, wore through four pairs of rubber crutch tips, and tried to elevate my leg in a variety of creative ways on 13 flights, lots of busses, a train in Spain, a tram in Milan, and about a thousand subway rides in New York City.

-Along the way, I learned a few things about traveling: The less you pack, the less you need.
+Along the way, I learned a few things about traveling in general: The less you pack, the less you need.
 The people who push wheelchairs are, without question, the friendliest people in any airport.
 It’s okay not to see everything, not to do everything, and not to walk everywhere – the trip will not be ruined, whether you’re crippled or not.

-And a few things about traveling while broken: Broken legs are an excellent way to avoid lines, get people to bring you things, make friends, get hit on (apparently crutches make me less threatening), and to moonlight as a spy (everyone assumes you’re local when you’re on crutches, even in New York).
+And a few things about traveling while broken: Broken legs are an excellent way to avoid lines, get people to bring you things, make friends, get hit on (do my crutches make me less threatening?), and moonlight as a spy (everyone assumes you’re local when you’re on crutches, even in New York).

-To squeeze even more wisdom out of my eight weeks on the road, I devised a ranking system based on five factors for each location:
+To squeeze even more wisdom out of my eight weeks on the road, I devised a ranking system how ideal a place is for traveling on crutches, based on five factors for each location:

 - Size – Can I hobble around easily and see the cool stuff?

 - Quality of public or private transportation – Do I know someone with a car?
 Does it suck if I don’t?

 - Obstacles and terrain – How much stuff is in my way?
 (Cobblestones, hills, surprises, people.)

 - Weather – Am I sweating all day?
 Is it cold enough I wish I could wear pants with my boot?